-- (1) Beneficial ownership, as such term is used herein, is determined in accordance with Rule 13d-3(d)(1) promulgated under the Securities Exchange Act of 1934, as amended, and includes voting and/or investment power with respect to shares of Common Stock.
-Unless otherwise indicated, the named person possesses sole voting and investment power with respect to the shares. - (2) Consists of shares of Common Stock subject to stock options and warrants held by the person that are currently vested or will vest within 60 days after March 19, 2021. - (3) Percentages of ownership are based upon 4,865,335 shares of Common Stock issued and outstanding as of March 19, 2021.
-Shares of Common Stock that may be acquired pursuant to options and warrants that are vested and exercisable within 60 days after March 19, 2021, are deemed outstanding for computing the percentage ownership of the person holding such options, but are not deemed outstanding for the percentage ownership of any other person. - (4) The reported securities consist of 861,016 shares of Common Stock and 840,429 shares of Common Stock underlying the warrants owned by the JWS Living Trust, 33,999 shares of Common Stock owned by the Schuler Family Foundation, and 21 shares of Common Stock owned by the Renate Schuler Trust.
+- (1) Beneficial ownership, as such term is used herein, is determined in accordance with Rule 13d-3(d)(1) promulgated under the Securities Exchange Act of 1934, as amended, and includes voting and/or investment power with respect to shares of common stock.
+Unless otherwise indicated, the named person possesses sole voting and investment power with respect to the shares. - (2) Consists of shares of common stock subject to stock options and warrants held by the person that are currently vested or will vest within 60 days after March 24, 2023. - (3) Percentages of ownership are based upon 5,074,085 shares of common stock issued and outstanding as of March 24, 2023.
+Shares of common stock that may be acquired pursuant to options and warrants that are vested and exercisable within 60 days after March 24, 2023, are deemed outstanding for computing the percentage ownership of the person holding such options, but are not deemed outstanding for the percentage ownership of any other person. - (4) The reported securities consist of 861,016 shares of common stock and 398,385 shares of common stock underlying the warrants owned by the JWS Living Trust, 33,999 shares of common stock owned by the Schuler Family Foundation, and 21 shares of common stock owned by the Renate Schuler Trust.
 Mr. Schuler has sole voting and investment power over the shares issued to the JWS Living Trust, the Schuler Family Foundation and Renate Schuler Trust.
-Beneficial ownership information for Mr. Schuler has been derived from his historical SEC filings. - (5) Beneficial ownership information for AIGH Capital Management, LLC, has been derived from a Schedule 13G filed with the SEC on January 19, 2021. - (6) Includes 3,779 shares held for Dr. Peoples in the Company's 401(k) plan. - (7) Includes 20 shares owned by the estate of Dr. Sinskey's spouse and 4 shares owned by a trust over which Dr. Sinskey may be deemed to share voting and investment power.
-Dr. Sinskey disclaims beneficial ownership of such shares. - (8) Includes 3,206 shares held for Ms. Brum in the Company's 401(k) plan. - (9) Includes 3,577 shares held for Dr. Snell in the Company's 401(k) plan. - (10) Includes Charles B. Haaser, who is an executive officer but not a named executive officer.
-Also includes a total of 3,306 shares held for Mr. Haaser in the Company's 401(k) plan.
+Beneficial ownership information for Mr. Schuler has been derived from his historical SEC filings. - (5) Includes 9,924 shares held for Ms. Brum in the Company's 401(k) plan. - (6) Includes 8,853 shares held for Dr. Peoples in the Company's 401(k) plan. - (7) Includes 10,247 shares held for Dr. Snell in the Company's 401(k) plan. - (8) Includes 20 shares owned by the estate of Dr. Sinskey's spouse and 4 shares owned by a trust over which Dr. Sinskey may be deemed to share voting and investment power.
+Dr. Sinskey disclaims beneficial ownership of such shares. - (9) Includes Charles B. Haaser, who is an executive officer but not a named executive officer.
+Also includes a total of 9,848 shares held for Mr. Haaser in the Company's 401(k) plan.